Rifana20/Kickfluence-Website/README.md

 - Correlation between size and price
 - Summary cards (Min, Max, Avg Price)

-📍Visuals are added in `dash.html` using screenshots from Power BI.
+Visuals are added in `dash.html` using screenshots from Power BI.

 ---

-## 🧠 Machine Learning Model
+## Machine Learning Model

 - Trained on a `.csv` dataset of sneaker features (Brand, Type, Material, Size, etc.)
 - Used regression algorithm